DerMistkaefer/McMotd.Net/McMotdParser/readme.md

 # McMotd.Net

 McMotd.Net is Minecraft Motd Parser
-McMotd can convert motd string to html
+McMotd.Net can convert motd string to html

 ---
 ## how to use?